 The black-patterned dial is covered with mineral crystal, while luminous hands provide visibility in the dark.
 The Japanese quartz movement is packaged in a 44mm stainless steel case, offering water-resistance to 10 ATM.

 Despite being unsuitable for scuba diving, it still makes a perfect watch for water activities.

 This small line in the Archives collection is dedicated to the famous Apollo 15 mission, where an astronaut wore a customized Bulova chronograph.

 The Bulova Lunar Pilot 96B251 is also called the Moonwatch.
 Coming with a six-hand chronograph and a large 45mm stainless steel case, it runs on a proprietary high-performance UHF quartz movement.

-Anti-reflective sapphire is used as a crystal, while super-luminous hands provide the visibility.
+Anti-reflective sapphire is used as a crystal, while super-luminous hands provide the visibility in dim conditions.

 Water-resistance is up to 5 ATM, so only mild contact with water is allowed for the watch to run as expected.

 Bulova Maquina is a line out of the Automatic collection, offering wristwear with full skeleton apparel.
 These adventurous models feature a 21-jewel Japanese Miyota movement covered with sapphire crystal.